lnardon/NFTees/README.md

 # [NFTee's](https://nftees.web.app/ "Homepage")

-NFTee's is a NFT website with a smart contract running on top of the Ethereum Ropsten Test Net.
+NFTee's is a NFT collection and website with a smart contract running on top of the Ethereum Ropsten Test Net.
 You'll need MetaMask to interact with the application.

 <p align="center">
   <img style="width:100%" src="./demo.gif">